dssg/hitchhikers-guide/curriculum/0_before_you_start/software-setup/README.md

 On Windows, you should already have git.
 (Either you installed **git-bash**, which is part of git, or you should have downloaded git in the **cygwin** package menu.)

-4. Configure Git and GitHub.
-GitHub has, as always, [great instructions for that](https://help.github.com/articles/set-up-git/).
-TKTK - is this step confusing?

-5. Test your installation.
+4. Test your installation.
 For example, create a directory, and make it a git repo:
  ```
  mkdir mytestdir
  cd mytestdir/